Automage/wsbscraper/README.md

 # WSBScraper

-Search top r/wallstreetbets posts for specified tickers (or really any keyword) to keep up with the ~~retar...~~  discussion!
+Search top r/wallstreetbets posts for specified tickers (or really any keyword) to keep up with the ~~reta..~~  discussion!

 ## Usage
 ```